2026 Regular Session

 - SB 1567 Authorizes the Housing and Community Services Department to fund mixed income housing.

-- SB 1568 Establishes minimum coverage levels for doula services in the state medical assistance program and for health benefit plans that reimburse the costs of pregnancy and childbirth expenses.
+- SB 1568 Establishes coverage levels for doula services in the state medical assistance program and for health benefit plans that provide coverage for pregnancy and childbirth expenses.

 - SB 1569 Provides that certain members of the Public Employees Retirement System qualify as police officers under the system.